Sabina Hills, Italy: A spring escape in Lazio’s countryside

 Run by two sisters who cook like they’re feeding family.
 Expect homemade pasta, slow-cooked meats, and local wine poured generously.
 If they have ciambelline al vino (wine cookies) on the counter, take some for later: they’re perfect with an afternoon coffee.

-Casperia to Montenero Sabino Trail
+Casperia → Montenero Sabino

 Poggio Mirteto Loop